 I’ve been a certified personal trainer for more than five years and, since my original certification, have earned multiple specialty credentials in the fitness industry, including in corrective exercise, functional training, and nutrition.
 I’ve also trained many clients virtually through apps like TrueCoach and Tendon.

-In this guide, however, I won’t be covering personal training apps in that sense—I’m covering the best personal trainer apps for consumers, meaning, the type you can download and start working out with right away.
+In this guide, however, I won’t be covering apps for personal training in that sense—I’m covering the best personal trainer apps for consumers, meaning, the type you can download and start working out with right away.

 Top Picks for Best Personal Training Apps